reillytilbury/coppafish/.github/pull_request_template.md

 ### Checklist
+- [ ] I have created and updated unit tests.
 - [ ] I have updated the `changelog.txt`, if applicable.
 - [ ] I have bumped the software version in `_version.py`, if applicable.
 - [ ] I have checked that the unit tests passed.